SEO: Top Things to Know

 We all know how a Google search works.
 Searcher intent is the idea of understanding what is the intent behind a person’s search query.
 If you understand searcher intent, you have a better chance of building a page that best answers their query.
 Though this has always been a major principle in the world of SEO for a long time, searcher intent is even more important now than ever.

-In 2020, we saw that pandemic changed the search intent for many queries.
-For example, while in the past someone might be searching for the best restaurants near them to go eat at in person, it’s now more likely that they are looking for somewhere to get a take-out order.
+We saw that the pandemic changed the search intent for many queries.
+For example, while in the past, someone might be searching for the best restaurants near them to eat at in person, it’s now more likely that they are looking for somewhere to get a take-out order.

-In fact, some experts say that Google began adjusting searches to include more virtual and online results for queries as of last year in response to the new norm.
+In fact, some experts say that Google began adjusting searches to include more virtual and online results for queries last year in response to the new norm.

 Keep an Eye on Trends

-As we also saw last year as a result of COVID-19, certain searches gained popularity overnight.
-For example, the term “coronavirus” exploded in search popularity beginning March 15, 2020, according to Google Trends.
+As we also saw as a result of COVID-19, certain searches gained popularity overnight.
+For example, the term “coronavirus” exploded in search popularity, according to Google Trends.
 By the same token, some other terms took a steep dive in their searchability.
-For example, concert tickets lost popularity starting as early as January 2020.
-Keeping an eye on the latest trends – and jumping on them and integrating them in your content planning and keyword research as soon as they start – can help take your SEO to the next level in 2021.
+For example, concert tickets lost popularity.
+Keeping an eye on the latest trends – and jumping on them and integrating them into your content planning and keyword research as soon as they start – can help take your SEO to the next level.

 So, how do SEO professionals protect against changing searcher intent and Google trends changing daily?
 It’s important to be as adaptable as possible.
 While we can’t change searcher behavior or intent, we can monitor it and adjust our strategies and tactics accordingly.

-To see searcher interest, you can use several different tools that measure monthly search volume, like SEMrush, Moz, or Ahrefs.
+To see searcher interest, you can use several different tools that measure monthly search volumes, like SEMrush, Moz, or Ahrefs.
 Google Trends can also help you see the latest search trends.

 Sadly, one of the hardest-hit areas of the economy during the pandemic has been local small businesses.
 This has had a major effect on local SEO efforts.
 But what can SEO professionals do to help their clients who are these kinds of businesses?
 There are many ways local businesses can get creative and stay connected with their regular customers, like going virtual or offering pick-up and delivery services.
 However, there are ways they can utilize SEO, too.